Swiss-Polar-Institute/data-management-guidance/content/planning_before_go.md

 Plan how data storage (and related) hardware to and from the field location with good time.
 Carefully check cargo restrictions to ensure that hardware meets the requirements of carriage.
 Batteries that are in UPSs or other instrumentation are particularly regulated.
 Import regulations should also be carefully checked.
 Finally, do not forget to consider the regulations of countries that will be transited, as well as modes of transport.

-Plan for the return journey: when returning with portable media devices holding carefully-collected data, think carefully about how they will be transported.
-Consider encryption of the device if it holds personal or sensitive data and if someone else is travelling back to the same location, consider asking them to carry a separate copy of the data.
+Plan for the return journey: when returning with portable media devices holding carefully-collected data, think about how they will be transported.
+Consider encryption of the device if it holds personal or sensitive data and if someone else is travelling back to the same location, ask them to carry a separate copy of the data.

 As previously discussed in the section about [preparation for sample collection](#preparing-for-sample-collection), it is important to understand the requirements of customs and other permits that are required so this information ([metadata](#metadata)) can be recorded whilst in the field.